lolindrath/lolindrath-hugo/content/now/_index.md

 ## Just Finished
-* Clean Coders - Robert C. Martin - I finished reading it but we're still working through it at our lunch and learn.
 * Control of Nature - John McPhee - Great book with excellent writing on an interesting topic.
 The tenuous control we have over nature itself
+* Breakfast of Champions - I forgot how weird this book was

 ## Soon